 Employers across many industries expect job seekers to have Microsoft Office (MS) skills.
 Even with the rise of Google Drive, a popular competitor, Microsoft Office remains the most preferred productivity software in businesses around the globe.
 You may not need to be an expert in MS Office for your next job, but you'll improve your job prospects and be considered for more roles if you're at least acquainted with the basics.

-If you’re applying for an administrative position, you'll need to be well-versed in using Office programs for your daily tasks.
+What's more, if you’re applying for any kind of administrative position, you'll need to be well-versed in using Office programs for your daily tasks.
 Most likely, your hiring manager will expect a high level of MS Office proficiency.

-For even high-level positions, your employer will expect you to have at least a basic proficiency in MS Word and MS Excel.
+For high-level positions, your employer will expect you to have at least a basic proficiency in MS Word and MS Excel.

 What Microsoft Office Skills Do You Need?

 MS Office includes ten different desktop applications.
 The most common are Excel for spreadsheets, Outlook for email, PowerPoint for presentations, and Word for word processing.

 Although your next job might use a number of Microsoft Office applications, many positions require daily use of either, or both, MS Excel, MS Word, and MS PowerPoint.
 The following descriptions cover skills within these programs that an employer might require, so you can brush up on these as necessary and include them on your resume.